 In Sanskrit, the word Shilajit literally translates to “Conqueror of mountains and destroyer of weakness.”
 This name perfectly encapsulates its two primary functions in traditional medicine:

-2.Β Β Β Β Destroyer of Weakness: As a Rasayana (rejuvenator and restorative tonic), it was prescribed to combat almost any ailment linked to fatigue, chronic weakness, and aging.
-Ancient texts, such as the Charaka Samhita and the Sushruta Samhita, extol its virtues as an unparalleled restorative tonic that increases physical strength, boosts energy, and promotes longevity.
+- Destroyer of Weakness: As a Rasayana (rejuvenator and restorative tonic), it was prescribed to combat ailments linked to fatigue, chronic weakness, and aging.
+Ancient texts such as the Charaka Samhita and the Sushruta Samhita extol its virtues as an unparalleled restorative tonic that increases physical strength, boosts energy, and promotes longevity.

 Modern science is gradually catching up to these ancient claims, with studies investigating its potential for:

-Β·Β Β Β Β Β Β Β Hormone Regulation: Small clinical trials have indicated that Shilajit supplementation may help significantly increase total testosterone levels in healthy males, further establishing its role as a vitality-booster.
+- Hormone Regulation: Clinical studies indicate that Shilajit supplementation may help increase testosterone levels in healthy males, further establishing its role as a vitality booster.